znsio/specmatic-documentation/_includes/specmatic_config.md

 - `baseurls` - needed when running contracts as test as part of [authentication](documentation/../authentication.html)
 - `variables` - these values are plugged into the Examples rows of an auth contract for [authentication](documentation/../authentication.html), or even when running regular contract tests

-First, we check the CONFIG_FILE_PATH environment variable for the configuration file.
-If it is not present, we check the path provided through the --config parameter.
-If not found, we finally look in the current root directory.

 ### Hooks